exasol/r-exasol/README.md

 ## Status

 The low-level methods as regards exa.readData, exa.writeData and exa.createScript may work as expected, so should the DBI connection methods (dbConnect etc.; all tests passed).
-DBI querying methods still needs some improvement, but errors are mostly related to encoding and quoting of identifiers, so these may do as well.
+DBI querying methods still need some improvement, but errors are mostly related to encoding and identifiers, so these may do as well.
 Writing tests have not yet been implemented, but it hopefully happens in the near future.

 Code coverage of tests: